 - 1. Providing leadership in supporting the development of green roofs and walls; - 2.
-Addressing barriers to the adoption of green roof and wall technology; - Collaborating with community, industry and other stakeholders; - 4.
-Informing and educating the community about green roofs and walls; - 5.
-Supporting local, practical research; - Supporting the recognition of green roofs and walls in existing planning systems and rating tools; - 7.
-Installing green roofs and walls on Council properties; and - 8.
+Addressing barriers to the adoption of green roof and wall technology; - 3.
+Supporting sustainable design through research, education, guidelines and standards; - 4.
+Collaborating with community, industry and other stakeholders; - 5.
+Informing and educating the community about green roofs and walls; - 6.
+Supporting local, practical research; - Supporting the recognition of green roofs and walls in existing planning systems and rating tools; - 8.
+Installing green roofs and walls on Council properties; and - 9.
 Monitoring, evaluating and reporting on progress.

-Listed below are the Policy objectives, with information on how the City will progress each policy area.
+Listed below are each of the Policy objectives, with information on how the City has and will progress each policy area.